pandammonium/blipper-widget-old/README.txt

 If you'd like to see the plugin in action, you can see [WP Blipper Widget showing my latest blip on my website](http://pandammoniuum.org/).

 This plug-in is loosely based on BlipPress by Simon Blackbourne.
 I very much appreciate having his work to guide me with the use of the Polaroid|Blipfoto API.

+You can add feedback to my WP Blipper Plugin page()

 == Frequently Asked Questions ==